sotomaque/emoji-map/README.md

 - Haptic feedback for important actions
 - Informative notifications
 - Accessibility support for all users
+- Responsive UI that adapts to different device sizes

+### 👤 User Accounts

+- Sign in with email or social providers
+- Sync your favorites and ratings across devices
+- Secure authentication with Clerk
+- Automatic data synchronization

 ### 🧪 Testing & Quality

 - Comprehensive unit test coverage
 - Mock data support for development and testing
 - Thread-safe implementation for reliable performance
+- Optimized for performance with minimal memory usage

 ## Documentation